nodejs/node/doc/api/child_process.md

 `SIGTERM` signal and doesn't exit, the parent process will wait until the child process has exited.

-**Note: If the `shell` option is enabled, do not pass unsanitised user input to this function.
-Any input containing shell metacharacters may be used to trigger arbitrary command execution.**
+*Note*: If the `shell` option is enabled, do not pass unsanitised user input to this function.
+Any input containing shell metacharacters may be used to trigger arbitrary command execution.

 ## Class: ChildProcess
 <!-- YAML